Sports News Roundup: Athletics-Long jump champion Gayle fails to advance at worlds; Soccer-CAS dismisses appeals by Russian FA and clubs against FIFA, UEFA bans and more | Sports-Games

 Sports News Roundup: Athletics-Long jump champion Gayle fails to advance at worlds; Soccer-CAS dismisses appeals by Russian FA and clubs against FIFA, UEFA bans and more

-The 2019 world champion won a three-man sprint to beat Britain's Fred Wright and Canadian Hugo Houle, who were second and third, respectively.
-Athletics-U.S. into mixed relay final to set up golden farewell for Felix The sparse crowd on the opening morning of the World Athletics Championships were given something to cheer on Friday as the United States won their heat in the 4x400m mixed relay, the first track event of the meeting.
+Felix and her 4x400 mixed relay teammates were left on the bottom step of the podium in Eugene, Oregon after being caught down the home stretch by the Dominican Republic and the Netherlands.
+Athletics-U.S. into mixed relay final to set up a golden farewell for Felix The sparse crowd on the opening morning of the World Athletics Championships were given something to cheer on Friday as the United States won their heat in the 4x400m mixed relay, the first track event of the meeting.

 Following is a summary of current sports news briefs.